Wednesday, November 19, 2008

 Submission

-Please send the instructor email as soon as your project is ready to be reviewed.
+Please share your group's storage account with the instructor and send the instructor email as soon as your project is ready to be reviewed.
 The date your message is received counts as the submission date.
-Be sure to include your departmental Linux ID in your email message.

 Description